 Circulate product long enough to ensure removal of all air from the bar and to heat the spray bar valves sufficiently.
-For better material circulation, in the bar ends, the wings should be extended.
+For better material circulation, in the bar ends, the wings should be lowered.
+Before moving the bar, circulate some hot material through the bar.
+This allows the bar to warm up and also extends the life of the bar seals and o-rings.